Naoghuman/lib-action/README.md

  * and the given parameter {@code value}.
  * <p>
  * Internal the parameter {@code data} will be stored in a
- * {@link com.github.naoghuman.lib.action.api.TransferData}.
+ * {@link com.github.naoghuman.lib.action.core.TransferData}.
 The data can
  * be access via:<br>
  * public void handleOnAction(ActionEvent event) {<br>
  * &nbsp;&nbsp;&nbsp;&nbsp;final TransferData transferData = (TransferData) event.getSource();<br>